subhakritsc/Position-Recommendations-for-Footballers/README.md

       clf_forest = joblib.load('YOUR PATH OF THE MODEL')
    ```

-3. **Install All Required Libraries on Terminal**
+3. **Install All Required Libraries in the Terminal**

    ```
      pip install pandas numpy scikit-learn matplotlib streamlit joblib
    ```

-4. **Run the Application on Terminal**: Make sure that `app.py` is in the directory from which you're running the terminal.
+4. **Run the Application in the Terminal**: Make sure that `app.py` is in the directory from which you're running the terminal.

    ```
      streamlit run app.py